 Her central theme is that the market economy is fundamentally at odds with the climate crisis, seeing as it focuses on increased consumption and consists of trade agreements between countries which destroy the environment.
 It has received positive reviews even from those who disagreed with some of its argument.

 9. Guns, Germs and Steel: The Fates of Human Societies by Jared Diamond

 Another beloved classic, Guns, Germs and Steel covers aspects of geography, history, and economics in order to explain why European and Asian societies have been historically more prosperous than societies in other parts of the world.
 First published in 1997, it caused a storm upon release, arguing that Eurasian and North African civilizations have survived not due to any intellectual, moral, or genetic superiority, but due to environmental differences which were predetermined.

 Criticized as deterministic and simplistic, yet praised for its scope and consciousness of the role of the environment, the book won many an award and was the inspiration for a documentary produced by the National Geographic Society.

 10. The Rational Optimist: How Prosperity Evolves by Matt Ridley

 Finally, this book covers topics in both psychology and economics in its argument that the human tendency towards the trading of goods and services is the beneficial trait which has allowed humanity to prosper.
-This trait, Ridley argues, is central to the reason that human civilisations exist.
-In a similar vein to Drucker, Ridley argues that as humans become more specialised in what they are good at, prosperity will continue.
-The Rational Optimist has alternately been seen as a defence of free trade and globalisation, and a work that ignores many legitimate criticisms of globalisation and wealth inequality.
+This trait, Ridley argues, is central to the reason that human civilizations exist.
+In a similar vein to Drucker, Ridley argues that as humans become more specialized in what they are good at, prosperity will continue.
+The Rational Optimist has alternately been seen as a defense of free trade and globalization, and a work that ignores many legitimate criticisms of globalization and wealth inequality.